-Demonstrations will include: cases traditional and contemporary craft, all May 18, from noon-4pm - Introduction handmade by American artisans. to Anticlastic Forging with Alice Scott, Grovewood is also home to 9 working artist studios, the Estes-Winn Antique Car Asheville jeweler Alice Scott will demonstrate introduction to anticlastic forging, a Museum, the North Carolina Homespun Museum, as well as Asheville's new Greek silversmithing technique using hammers to stretch and distort metal.
-Scott is representand Mediterranean restaurant, Golden ed by Grovewood's sister gallery, Gallery Fleece Slow Earth Kitchen.
-Free parking is of the Mountains, located inside The Omni available on site.
-Grove Park Inn.
+Demonstrations will include:

+May 18, from noon-4pm - Introduction to Anticlastic Forging with Alice Scott, Asheville jeweler Alice Scott will demonstrate introduction to anticlastic forging, a silversmithing technique using hammers to stretch and distort metal.
+Scott is represented by Grovewood's sister gallery, Gallery of the Mountains, located inside The Omni Grove Park Inn.